Kashagan Field

 It is estimated that the Kashagan Field has recoverable reserves of about 13 Goilbbl of crude oil.
 Harsh conditions, including sea ice during the winter, temperature variation from -35 to 40 °C, extremely shallow water and high levels of hydrogen sulfide, together with mismanagement and disputes, make it one of the most challenging oil megaprojects.
 Commercial production began in September 2013.
 It has been designated as the main source of supply for the Kazakhstan-China oil pipeline.
 CNN Money estimates that development of the field had cost US$116 billion as of 2012, which made it the most expensive energy project in the world, while other sources report the cost at up to $50 billion.

-A stake in the field was acquired by the Chinese government in September 2013 after Xi Jinping struck a deal with Kazakhstan for around $5 billion.
+A stake in the field was acquired by the Chinese government in September 2013 after General Secretary of the Chinese Communist Party Xi Jinping struck a deal with Kazakhstan for around $5 billion.

 History

 Interest in the Caspian Sea first began in 1992 when an exploration program was announced by the Kazakh government.
 They sought the interest of over 30 companies to partake in the exploration.
 In 1993 the Kazakhstancaspiishelf was formed which consisted of Eni, BG Group, BP/Statoil, Mobil, Royal Dutch Shell and TotalEnergies, along with the Kazakh government.
 This consortium lasted 4 years until 1997, when seismic exploration of the Caspian Sea was undertaken.

 Upon completion of an initial 2D seismic survey in 1997, the company became Offshore Kazakhstan International Operating Company (OKIOC).
 In 1998 Phillips Petroleum Company and Inpex joined the consortium.
 Kashagan was discovered in 2000.

 The consortium changed when it was decided that one company was to operate the field instead of joint operatorship as had been agreed before.
 Eni was named the exclusive operator in 2001.
 In 2001 BP/Statoil sold their stake in the project to the remaining partners.
 With Eni as the operator, the project was renamed Agip Kazakhstan North Caspian Operating Company NV (Agip KCO).

 In 2003, BG Group attempted to sell their stake in the project to two Chinese companies, CNOOC and Sinopec.
 However, the deal did not go through due to the partners' exercise of their pre-emptive privileges.
 Eventually, in 2004 the Kazakh government bought half of BG's stake in the contract, with the other half shared out among other five Western partners in the consortium that had exercised their pre-emptive rights.
 The sale was worth approximately $1.2 billion.
 The Kazakh stake was transferred to the state-owned oil company KazMunayGas.
 On 27 September 2007, the parliament of Kazakhstan approved a law enabling the government to alter or cancel contracts with foreign oil companies if their actions were threatening national interests.